Schoolies week: what you need to know

 - Avoid people who are involved in illegal activities or excessive drinking and older people who aren’t part of schoolies activities.

-- Don’t get into a car or a boat with anyone who has been drinking or taking drugs.
+- Don’t get into a car or a boat with anyone who has been drinking or taking drugs, or with anyone you don’t know.

-- Have a phone with you at all times.
+- Have a charged phone with you at all times.

 - Call police if you see threatening or violent behaviour.